spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 # Zabbix tuning

-## Sudden peaks in inbound flows to Zabbix from Agents, halting Zabbix
+## Sudden peaks in inbound flows to Zabbix from Agents, halting Zabbix, reqv-q is full

 ### 2025 and 2024